Street organ: History

 Many cities in the United Kingdom also had ordinances prohibiting organ grinders.
 The authorities often encouraged policemen to treat the grinders as beggars or public nuisances.

 In the Netherlands the street organ was no more popular initially, but thanks to several organ hire companies who took particular pride in the condition, sound and repertoire of their instruments, the public there became more accepting of the orgelman (organ man) and, as a result, the tradition of playing an organ on the street entered Dutch culture, where they remained a common sight until the beginning of the 21st century.
-They have all but vanished since.
+They can still be seen in some markets.

 In Paris there were a limited number of permits for organ grinders, and entry in that reserved circle was based on a waiting list or seniority system.

 According to Ord-Hume the disappearance of organ grinders from European streets was in large part due to the early application of national and international copyright laws.
 At the end of the 19th and the beginning of the 20th century European publishers of sheet music and the holders of copyrights to the most popular operatic tunes of the day often banded together in order to enforce collection of performance duties from any musician playing their property in any venue.

 When faced with notaries and the hounding of other legal representatives of the music industry of the time, in addition to the other sources of hostility mentioned above, organ grinders soon disappeared.